plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ## Configuration

-{% important %}
-When you have an Anna and an Adam, only the Adam will be shown as discovered.
-Make sure to **only** configure the Adam, i.e. do **not** manually configure the Anna.
-{% endimportant %}

 The Plugwise Smile(s) present in your network will be automatically discovered via Zeroconf discovery and will be shown on the Integrations-page.
 All you need is the Smile ID as its password, which is an 8 character string printed on the sticker on the bottom of your Smile.
-Repeat this for each individual Smile.
+Repeat the configuration for each individual Smile.

 {% include integrations/config_flow.md %}